laibakkn-dev/image-steganography/README.md

 ## How to run
 1. Install Pillow:  pip install Pillow
-2. Run the app:     python steganography.py
+2. Run the app:     python steganography.ipynb

 ## Features
 - Hide a message inside any PNG/JPG image